ossd-sp22/project-evaluation/gimp_evaluation.md

-- __are there issues marked "good for newbies", "beginner" or some other indicators that imply that they are good for beginner contributors:__ Yes!
-You can find them [here](https://developer.blender.org/maniphest/project/34/query/open/).
+- __are there issues marked "good for newbies", "beginner" or some other indicators that imply that they are good for beginner contributors:__ No

-    - __how many of such issues are there?__ 35 issues

-    - __look at a few of them, do they look beginner friendly?__ They do look beginner friendly once you familiarize yourself with the project.

-- __are there issues marked "documentation" or some other indicators that imply that they are documentation (user or developer specific):__ No

     - __how many of such issues are there?__ NA

+    - __look at a few of them, do they look beginner friendly?__ NA

+- __are there issues marked "documentation" or some other indicators that imply that they are documentation (user or developer specific):__ Yes

+    - __how many of such issues are there?__ 9

-    - __look at a few of them, do you think you could submit a fix?__ NA
+    - __look at a few of them, do you think you could submit a fix?__ Yes, some are simply formatting issues